probins/map-make/denopack.md

 ### Multi-file build
 Code splitting; include map-make code in build
 * can use denopack with custom import map `myPlugin.js`
-* use `denopack.splitconfig.ts`
+* use `denopack.splitconfig.ts`, which:
-* change output config to dir, and list all entry points
+    * changes output config to dir
+    * lists all entry points
+    * outputs to `public/`
-* use `depsfromoldeps.js` (have to swap out until import map works)
+* can use/swap out `depsfromoldeps.js` if no import map
+* issue with addLayer import() wrong dir ref
 * issue with projection cache not being updated
-* minimal map is 187K; +88K for addLayer (adds rasters/vectors); +157K for OSM (TileImage and KML).
-So this is actually > single-file build.
-Total size 616K - nearly double single-file.
+* minimal map is 195K (olMap+KML); +90K for addLayer (adds rasters/vectors); +35K for OSM (TileImage).
+So not much diff to single-file build.
+Total size 592K - nearly double single-file.
 So OL has to be split better: exclude vectors from Map/View; remove 3857/4326 variants; manage formats/geoms better
-* not worth the bother
+* not worth the bother until better tree-shaking in OL